wngud0811/Deep_Learning_research_in_Military/README.md

 > shell pm uninstall --user 0 <Invalid Package Name>
 Failure (<error message>)
 ```
 You can disable package instead of uninstalling them.
+I witnessed some suspicious blotwares which are having strong permissions about my device and not easily stopped running in normal user mode.

 ## Preventing BlueBorne Attack (especially weak for Android devices)
 ### Solutions
 - I can't find a better way than turning off Bluetooth when I am not using.
 But it is vulnerable if I work on same place at same time daily.
-- Even if you turn bluetooth of by clicking the button in the menu bar, bluetooth service might be keep learning background and expose vulnerability.
+- In general android OS, even if you turn bluetooth off by clicking the button in the menu bar, bluetooth service might be keep learning background and expose vulnerability.
-- Go to the developer settings and checkout the running service section to check whether your bluetooth service is running.
+- Go to the `developer settings` and checkout the `running service` section to check whether your bluetooth service is running.
 - It is known that recent(2018+) BlueTooth applications are updated to defence such attacks.

 ## Wireless device security